noir-lang/noir/docs/docs/sdk/overview.md

 title: SDK Overview
 ---

 The Aztec SDK is the gateway for developers to access the Aztec network and benefit from low gas fees and privacy on Ethereum.
-The SDK connects to Ethereum and our zk-rollup service and can be integrated with a few lines of code.
+The SDK connects to Ethereum and an Aztec client and can be integrated with a few lines of code.

 The SDK is designed to abstract away the complexities of zero-knowledge proofs from the developer and end users.
 It provides a simple API for creating accounts, depositing and withdrawing tokens and interacting with Ethereum smart contracts anonymously.
-Core transfers inside the SDK are private by default.
+Aztec native transfers with the SDK are private by default.

 Under the hood the SDK keeps track of a users private balances across multiples assets and provides easy to use helper methods to the developer to create seamless private UI's.